nzang5/nzang5/README.md

 # Hi There, I'm Nash! ✌️

-- 🌱 Junior Web Developer from Canada 🇨🇦 but currently living in Berlin 🇩🇪
+- 🌱 Junior Mobile Developer from Canada 🇨🇦 but currently living in Berlin 🇩🇪

-- 🤟 I'm a big fan of React

-- 💭 One day, I would love to become an IOS developer
+- 💭 The goal is to become an IOS developer

-- 💬 Ask me about anything [here](https://github.com/nzang5/nzang5/issues)

 <img align="left" width="47%" src="https://github-readme-stats.vercel.app/api?username=nzang5&show_icons=true&theme=tokyonight" />